prometheus/proposals/proposals/0053-proposal-ids.md

 ## How

 We propose every Prometheus proposal has a stable reference/ID in the form of the `PROM-<number>`.
-This number is captured in the file name and it origins from the ID of the Pull Request that was used to approve and merge the proposal.
+This number is captured in the file name and it originates from the ID of the Pull Request that was used to approve and merge the proposal.

-We propose to NOT add stable number of digits in the official referencing.
-However, we propose we DO add stable number of digits in the file name, so the file browsing has a convenient ordering.
+We propose to NOT add a stable number of digits in the official referencing.
+However, we propose we DO add a stable number of digits in the file name, so the file browsing has a convenient ordering.
 We propose 4 digits for now, prefixed by zeros, which can be increased to 5 once we have PR numbers in ten-thousands (likely in a decade).

 For example, this proposal is referenced as `PROM-53`, because we proposed this in the [PR `#53`](https://github.com/prometheus/proposals/pulls/53).
 This proposal file name is then `0053-proposal-ids.md`.